-The Tennessee Wildlife Resources Agency announced the issuance of five Special Elk Take Permits for the upcoming 2016 hunting season along with one Young Sportsman permit (resident only, ages 13-16).
-Four of the special permits will be issued through the TWRA quota hunt drawing system.
-The fifth permit for participation in Tennessee's eighth managed elk hunt will be awarded to Tennessee Wildlife Resources Foundation.
+The Tennessee Wildlife Resources Agency announced the issuance of seven Special Elk Take Permits for the upcoming 2018 gun hunting season along with one Young Sportsman permit (resident only, ages 13-16).
+Six of the special permits will be issued through the TWRA quota hunt drawing system.
+The seventh permit for participation in Tennessee's tenth managed elk hunt will be awarded to Tennessee Wildlife Resources Foundation.

-The 5-day season dates for 2016 are October 17, through 21.
-The North Cumberland WMA will be sub-divided into five Elk Hunting Zones (EHZ).
-Each hunter will be designated an EHZ through a handheld drawing conducted at a TWRA Region IV location (location, dates and times TBA).
-The purchaser of this elk permit will be required to purchase an elk license before participating in the hunt.
+The winner of this elk permit will be required to purchase an elk license before participating in the hunt.
 The resident elk license (Type 256) is $27.00, and a non-resident elk license (Type 257) is $300.00.
 Sportsman and Lifetime license holders are exempt from having to purchase the elk license.
 All other licenses and permits to hunt big game in Tennessee are required.

-Proceeds from the sale of this remaining special bull elk tag will go exclusively to the elk restoration program.
-TWRF is partnering with Bill Swan, an active member of the Chattanooga Chapter of Safari Club International (SCI), on the promotion and sale of the elk tag.
+Proceeds from the sale of this remaining special bull elk tag will go to the elk restoration program.

 Not only are there high odds of harvesting an elk, but this is an opportunity to do something we haven’t been able to do in over 150 years.
 Elk wandered throughout Tennessee years ago.
 This is a chance to do something our ancestors did when they were colonist.